General Program Questions

 How do I submit my transcripts to BTR?

 All applicants must scan copies of their transcripts [official or unofficial] and upload them directly to our online system.
+BTR requires that applicants provide electronic transcripts for all postsecondary credit-bearing coursework, including undergraduate, graduate, study abroad, transfer, and non-degree courses.
+Please ensure all transcript(s) include both course name and grade received.
+Please note, only unofficial transcript(s) are required at the time of application.
 Applicants who have trouble uploading their transcripts can email btr@bpe.org.
-Please note that official, sealed transcripts will be required from applicants who are accepted and choose to enroll to BTR.
+Please note that official, sealed transcripts will be required from applicants who are accepted and choose to enroll in BTR.

 When will I need to send paper copies of my official transcripts to BTR?

-If you receive an offer of admission, you will be required to provide official copies of any transcript uploaded to your application upon enrolling to the program.
+If you receive an offer of admission, you will be required to provide official copies of any transcript uploaded to your application upon enrolling in the program.
 Your offer of admission will be contingent upon the receipt and verification of your official final transcript(s), confirming the award date of your degree(s).
 Note: Boston Teacher Residency reserves the right to rescind any offer of admission if discrepancies between unofficial and official transcript(s) are found.
-In addition, applicants who are accepted and enrolling to BTR must submit official transcripts to UMass Boston Graduate Admissions when applying to UMass Boston.
+In addition, applicants who are accepted and enrolled in BTR must submit official transcripts to UMass Boston Graduate Admissions when applying to UMass Boston.

 Are there any specific admissions requirements for international applicants who are eligible to apply to BTR?